-Dinner: We’ll walk to a nearby restaurant for a family style dinner with soda, coffee, tea, water; other beverages available for purchase.
+Dinner: We’ll walk to a nearby restaurant for a plated meal with soda, coffee, tea, water; other beverages available for purchase.

-Evening: As we linger over dinner, continue getting to know your fellow Road Scholar riding companions, and some of our wranglers from Rock Creek Pack Station who will talk about our learning adventure on horseback.
+Evening: As we linger over dinner, continue getting to know your fellow Road Scholar riding companions, and some of our wranglers from Virginia Lakes Pack Station who will talk about our learning adventure on horseback.
 Orientation: After dinner the Group Leader will greet everyone with a warm welcome and lead introductions.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer any questions you may have.
-All of our activities in the field take place in the John Muir Wilderness, established in 1964 by the Wilderness Act and named for the great naturalist John Muir.
-It covers 581,000 acres stretching along the crest of the Sierra Nevada mountain range, which Muir called “The Range of Light.”
+All of our activities in the field take place in the beautiful Eastern Sierra at the Northeastern edge of Yosemite National Park and the Hoover Wilderness Area.
 We will typically cover 5-9 miles a day on horseback, approximately 5-6 hours with an hour break in between for lunch.
 Topics for evening campfire talks will vary by season and staff expertise, addressing aspects of natural and human history such as exploration, the Donner Pass, mountain lions, and more.
 There will be opportunities for taking photographs, fishing, and swimming so pack accordingly.
 Free time is reserved for your personal independent exploration.
 Please be aware that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 After orientaion we'll walk back to the hotel to get a good night's rest for the day ahead.

 Lunch: Picnic lunch of sandwiches on the trail.